asheroto/Chocolatey-Package-Updater/README.md

 ## Alerting

-[Mailjet](https://www.mailjet.com/) is used for email notifications, if you want them.
-Signing up takes 5-10 minutes.
-Their free plan supports 6000 emails a month.
-Just grab the API key from account settings, then adjust your `.env` file like so:
+To get email notifications, you can use [Mailjet](https://www.mailjet.com/).
+Signing up is quick, taking just 5-10 minutes.
+The free plan lets you send up to 6,000 emails a month.
+Once you have your API key from the account settings, set up your `.env` file like this:

 ```env
 mailjet_api_key = "ABC123DEF321"